Some thoughts on being a Golf Teacher

 Golf is a game and it should be fun.
 The best advice given to any potential golf teaching professional is to structure your golf lesson, regardless of what facet of the game you are teaching, around the fact that the game is meant to be enjoyed.
-The golf teacher that has the ability to let his/her personality come out, loosen up their students, and perhaps even get them to laugh a bit, is worth their weight in gold.
-The most successful golf teaching professionals seem to be the ones that have the most fun with their students.
+The golf teacher who has the ability to let his/her personality come out, loosen up their students, and perhaps even get them to laugh a bit, is worth their weight in gold.
+The most successful golf teaching professionals seem to be the ones who have the most fun with their students.

 Speaks for itself.
 As an ambassador of the game and the United States Golf Teachers Federation, your personal appearance should always be impeccable.

 The USGTF firmly believes that most students are not capable of ingesting too much information within a short time frame.
 Words should be chosen carefully and information should be limited to what matters.
 Therefore, when explaining the mechanics of a particular facet of the game, regardless of your mastery of the language you are teaching in, keep the explanation short, simple and to the point.
 To quote Thomas Jefferson, “The most valuable of all talents is that of never using two words when one will do!”